 It is common to have a few adjustment appointments and you may need some time before you are completely adapted to your new full denture.
-Your dentist will check your speech and adjust any spots that may be irritating your gums.
+Dr. Richter will check your speech and adjust any spots that may be irritating your gums.
 Some patients require practice eating and speaking before they are comfortable with their new denture.

 Types of dentures:

 A conventional denture is a full removable denture that is made and placed in your mouth after the teeth have been removed and the surrounding tissues have healed.
 It may take several weeks or months for the surrounding bone and tissues to heal after the teeth have been removed.

 An immediate denture is a full removable denture that is made prior to your teeth being removed and placed into your mouth the same day your teeth are extracted.
 You wont have to be without teeth during the healing process, but you may need to have the denture relined and even remade once the jaw has healed.